Liniarc/rshell/README.md

 ### Todos
 Look into haddoc for haskell documentation

-Include support for piping and I/O redirection (hw2)

 Include support for finding commands, the cd command, and control characters (hw3)